jsteppe/add_user/README.md

 # add_user
-Adding VPN user.
+Adding OpenVPN user.
 Very raw one, still working on it.